chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Conclusion

 This technical blog discussed step by step on how to optimize kernel function for euclidean distance matrix calculation for 2D coordinate points.
-There are more optimization opportunites by removing duplicate calculations, which I will discuss later in this blog or in a different blog.
+There are more optimization opportunites by removing duplicate calculations and shared memory bank conflict(due to a struct of 8 bytes), which I will discuss later in this blog or in a different blog.
 All my code are available on [Github](https://github.com/chukwuk/Optimized_GPU_version_for_euclidean_matrix/tree/master).

 ## References